ozanj/rclass/lectures/lecture7/lecture7.md

 - Can think of it either way; but I think better to think of it _both_ ways
 - For example, you can think of the NLS72 datasets as:
     - a bunch of flat-files that we merge
-    - a set of tables that comprise a relational database
+    - OR a set of tables that comprise a relational database
 - Although we are combining flat-files, tidyverse uses the terminology (e.g, "keys," "join") of relational databases for doing so